 This could be the result of lying during the CDL application process, such as on a medical certification form, and can result in the driver getting in big trouble if caught—and serious civil or even criminal liability if that lie hurts or kills somebody in an accident.

 Drivers may also lie on job applications or to their employer about the class of license that they hold, endorsements, or restrictions on their CDL, and end up driving a class of vehicle that they are not trained appropriately for or legally permitted to operate.
 In cases like this, it exposes not only the driver to legal liability after an accident, but the employer, as well.
 Trucking companies have a duty to ensure that their employees are operating legally, or they can be held responsible for any injuries that happen as a result of their negligent hiring practices.

 Get Legal Help After a Trucking Accident

 Commercial truck driving laws are complex, governed by a variety of state and federal regulations.
 Determining who is liable for injuries and property damage after an accident can take a lot of in-depth knowledge of the law, as well as some serious investigative work to determine whether the truck driver was truthful and had the appropriate qualifications to operate the vehicle at the time of the crash.

 The attorneys at Wayne Wright LLP have the legal experience and knowledge to help those who have been injured in commercial truck accidents seek the justice that they deserve in a court of law.
 Our no-obligation consultations are free, and we work on a contingency basis, so you won’t owe us anything unless we win your case or a settlement is reached.
-To talk to a legal professional about your accident situation, call us by phone today, use our online contact form to send an email, or click the live chat box on this page right now.
+To talk to a truck accident lawyer about your accident situation, call us by phone today, use our online contact form to send an email, or click the live chat box on this page right now.